-Get more specific than basic demographics; income, age, location.
-Instead, identify more telling characteristics, such as beliefs, aspirations, challenges and lifestyle.
+Get more specific than basic demographics such as income, age, or location.
+Instead, identify more telling characteristics, such as beliefs, aspirations, challenges, and lifestyle.

 These are your services or products.
 Easy enough.
 But how do your services and products help your customer?
 When you have real clarity on what you offer, it enables you to help customers better understand how you can help them.

 We’ve worked with businesses that offered a laundry list of services—as many as eighteen.
 It’s hard to explain that many, and even harder for customers to remember them all.
 By narrowing them down or creating clusters of services, you give the consumer a clearer, more memorable view of what you have to offer.